abhishek-karande/100DaysofMLcode/log.md

 Dengue Challenge isn't working for me.
 No idea what to do.
 Need to learn more about feature engineering.
 So going to take a step back to go to basics #100DaysOfMLCode.
 Still, will not give up on this challenge.see you soon dengue

+Day 3:

+Signed up for ML track @DataCamp , so far so good. learnt many new things while completing the classification and regression section.
+Implemented prediction and classification on the iris, Boston housing and gapminder datasets.